zeeshanchana95/personal-portfolio-project/README.md

-# Project: Personal Portfoli
+# Project: Personal Portfolio

-It is a simple personal potfoli project with beautiful interface created using HTML and CSS.
+It is a simple personal portfolio project with a beautiful interface created using HTML and CSS.

+## For Live Demo, click <a href="https://app.netlify.com/sites/personal-portfolio-zeeshan/">Here</a>

 ## Langues:
 - HTML